Silsesquioxane: Metal complexes of partially condensed silsesquioxanes and metal-containing POSS

 The incompletely condensed silsesquioxanes bind numerous metals, including Na+, Li+, and Be2+ as well as transition metals.
 Cubic metal-silsesquioxane derivatives of the core stoichiometry MSi7O12 can be prepared by treating the incomplete cage with a metal halide in the presence of a base such as triethylamine.
-Another route of synthesis involves first deprotonating the trisilanol group using LiN(SiMe3)2.
-Aspinall et al. later succeeded in doing the same using three equivalents of n-BuLi in hexanes and further results indicate that alkali metal derivatives of deprotonated silsesquioxanes could also be prepared using alkali metalbis(trimethylsilyl) amides.
-Marchesi et. al synthesised a luminescent fully-condensed rare-earth-doped POSS bearing in the structure the europium ion by reaction of the open-corner heptaisobutyl trisilanol T7-POSS ((C4H9)7Si7O9(OH)3) with anhydrous EuCl3 under basic conditions.
-Furthermore, a combination of partially-condensed tetrasilanolphenyl POSS with terbium acetate and/or europium acetate (in the case of the mixture, at different molar ratio) led to novel double-decker silsesquioxane (DDSQ) materials consisting of POSS bricks and with intrinsic luminescent properties, in which the lanthanide ions act as both structural and functional agents in the structure.
+Another route of synthesis involves first deprotonating the trisilanol group using strong bases such as LiN(SiMe3)2. rare-earth-doped POSS were prepared from heptaisobutyl trisilanol T7-POSS ((C4H9)7Si7O9(OH)3) with EuCl3.
+Furthermore, a combination of partially-condensed tetrasilanolphenyl POSS with terbium acetate and/or europium acetate lead to novel double-decker silsesquioxane (DDSQ) materials consisting of lanthanide-doped POSS units with intrinsic luminescent properties, in which the lanthanide ion(s) act as both structural and functional agents in the final compound.